AbsurdePhoton/disparity-filtering-mpo/README.md

 <b>*** HOW?</b>
 <br/>

-This part will be soo, available.
+This part will be soon available.
 <br/>
 <br/>